7Eltantawy/Presentation-Remote-PC/README.md

 Manage your presentation from your smart phone - Phone Client

 The App use UDP connection to send data

+# Features

+v1.1.0
+- Volume buttons now control presentation.
+- Improvement in first screen
+- Improvement in mouse pad you can now
+	- click on pad to left click.
+	- long click on pad to right click.

+V1.0.0
+- Remote mouse.
+- Remote presentation controller.
+- Free and open source.
+- Ads Free.

 # Screenshots